-An employee in other than a temporary or teacher on call teaching position will be on probation during the first two (2) full school years of employment at York House School.
+Teachers other than a temporary or teacher on call will be on probation during the first two full school years of employment at York House School.
+All other employees will be on probation during the first full school year of employment at York House School.